Setting up Python notebooks locally for Machine Learning

 You can now install various useful packages for machine learning

 This might take a while.
-The package jupyter
+The package jupyter drives the

 notebooks, so install that